sparkflows/sparkflows-docs/docs/machine-learning/model-serving/scoring-with-workflows.rst

 * Cloudera

 In any of these environments, Fire Insights does not need to be installed for model scoring.
-When running on Standalone machine, scoring can be performed with running java or python using the supplied jar/wheel files and the workflow json.
+When running on Standalone machine, scoring can be performed with running java/python using the supplied jar/wheel files and the workflow json.

 When running on clusters, scoring can be performed with spark-submit using the supplied jar/wheel files and the workflow json.